-To value your benefits appropriately, start by thinking of your Social Security (or pension benefits) in terms of what you would have to have in the bank at retirement to deliver the same amount of monthly income to yourself.
+Your estimate may be wrong.
+You'd be surprised at how many families and singles routinely underestimate their Social Security benefits.
+Start by thinking of them in terms of what you would have to have in the bank at retirement to deliver the same amount of monthly income you're living on now.

 How to Value Your Benefits

-You can answer this question by taking the present value of this stream of cash flows.
-You would need $263,977 in the bank earning a 5% annual rate of return in order to pay yourself $1,500 a month (increasing at 2% a year) for twenty years.
+You can answer that question by taking the present value of that stream of cash flow.
+To pay yourself $1,500 a month increasing at 2% a year for 20 years, you'd need $263,977 in the bank earning a 5% annual rate of return.
+You'd need $348,535 if you live for 30 years.

-And, if you assume that instead of a portfolio earning 5% that you are using safe investments earning 2% (the same rate of assumed inflation at which your income increases each year) then you would need $352,941 in the bank for the income to last twenty years, and $529,411 in the bank for the income to last thirty years.
+And if you assume that you're using safe investments, earning 2% instead of a portfolio earning 5%—the same rate of assumed inflation at which your income increases each year—you would then need $352,941 in the bank for the income to last 20 years.
+You'd need $529,411 for it to last 30 years.

-When you consider what Social Security can be worth for a married couple, you might be shocked to find out it is not uncommon for the benefits to be worth more than a million bucks.
+You might be shocked to learn that it's not uncommon for benefits to be worth more than a million bucks for a married couple.

-Take a couple (this is a real couple that I worked with) where both were born in 1950, and both worked earning decent wages.
-His benefit at his full retirement age will be $2,668 a month, and hers at her full retirement age will be $1,659 a month.
-If they each claim their own benefit at their full retirement age, and he lives to 85 and she to 90, the present value of their lifetime benefits is about $941,000.
+If they each claim their own benefit at their full retirement age, and he lives to age 85 and she lives to age 90, the present value of their lifetime benefits works out to about $941,000.

-But if he files and suspends his benefit at age 66, this allows her to claim a spousal benefit.
-She would claim a spousal benefit for four years, then switch to her own benefit at her age 70.
-He would begin his benefit at his age 70.
-In this way they both get the delayed retirement credits that allow them to collect the maximum monthly benefit amount.
+It used to be that he could file and suspend his benefit at age 66, thus allowing her to claim a spousal benefit.
+She would be able to claim a spousal benefit for four years, then switch to her own benefit when she reached age 70.
+He would begin his benefit at age 70.
+In this way, they could both get the delayed retirement credits that would allow them to collect the maximum monthly benefit amount.

 Valuing Other Benefits

-While underestimating the value of guaranteed income, retirees tend to overestimate the value of their own savings and investments.
-They often assume the investments can produce more income or earn a higher rate of return than what is realistic.
-This can lead people to choose a lump sum option for their pension instead of an annuity option, simply because they are not aware of the true value of that annuity income stream.
+Retirees also tend to overestimate the value of their savings and investments.
+They often assume that their investments can produce more income or earn a higher rate of return than what is realistic.
+This can lead people to choose a lump sum option for their pension instead of an annuity option simply because they're not aware of the true value of that annuity income stream.